acbilson/chaos-content/blogroll/_index.md

 [Tom MacWright](https://macwright.com/) - Tom's site is minimalist, which is perfect considering the huge amount of content.
 I enjoy reading his posts because of his eclectic depth.

 [Ben Werdm&uuml;ller](https://werd.io/) - Like Tom, Ben has eclectic depth.
 I suppose it's because they both write about the direction of the Internet, politics, and their personal lives from time-to-time.

+[Matt Webb](http://interconnected.org/home/) - I so enjoy reading Matt's original and sci-fi-inspired thoughts.
+He's inspired me to include more theory in my writing and not only accounts of facts and learnings.

+[Kathy Fisher](http://www.aspeckledtrout.com/) - Kathy most recently writes about a devastating trauma with such grace and honesty that it brings me to tears, but I've found you can pick any article from her archive and find a gem.

+[Simon Willison](https://simonwillison.net/) - Simon is a prolific technical writer.
+His work, particularly his investment in [datasette](https://docs.datasette.io/en/stable/), was my first introduction to the world of data journalism.